Bob Shell: Manslaughter conviction

 misconduct, Shell went to trial before a jury on August 20, 2007.
 Although the sequence of events surrounding Franklin's death was contentious, the jury agreed that Shell had administered the lethal dose of morphine to Franklin.
-On 31 August, Shell was convicted of involuntary manslaughter.
+On 31 August, Shell was convicted of involuntary manslaughter, and sentenced to 32 years and 6 months in prison.
 All his appeals have since failed.